-A deep CNN model could be designed as a classifier or to achieve a regression tasks.
-Many evidences shows that the network depth is very important for the results of the classification and the regression tasks.
-Theoretically, the train result should become better when the layers become deeper.
-However, for deeper networks, when they start converging, a "degradation" problem would occurs: with the increase of network depth, accuracy gets saturated and then degrades rapidly \citep{2015arXiv151203385H}, which is not caused by over fitting.
-That's why many popular CNNs models have only a few layers (e.g., LeNet has 5 layers, \cite{1998IEEE}; AlexNet has 7 layers, \cite{2012ANIPS}).
-In order to overcome the degradation of the accuracy with network depth increasing, \cite{2015arXiv151203385H} proposed a new CNNs model: the Deep Residual Network (ResNet).
+Many evidences show that the network depth is very important for the classification and regression tasks.
+Theoretically, the training results of the networks should become better as the layers become deeper.
+However, for deep networks, a ``degradation" problem would occur when they start converging.
+With the increase of network depth, the accuracy gets saturated and then degrades rapidly \citep{2015arXiv151203385H}, which is not caused by over fitting.
+That's why many popular CNN models have only a few layers \citep[e.g., 5 layers in LeNet, 7 layers in AlexNet;][]{1998IEEE,2012ANIPS}.
+In order to overcome the degradation of the accuracy of deep networks, \cite{2015arXiv151203385H} proposed a new CNN model: the deep Residual Networks.

 ResNet assumes that it is easier to optimize the residual mapping than to optimize the origin, unreferenced mapping.
-Denoting the desired underlying mapping as $H(x)$ which would be fitted by a few stacked layers, and $x$ is the inputs of the first of these layers.
+Denoting the desired underlying mapping as $H(x)$ which would be fitted by a few stacked layers. $x$ is the inputs of the first layer.
 ResNet lets the stacked layers to fit the residual mapping of $F(x):=H(x)-x$.
-Then the original mapping $H(x)$ becomes $F(x)+x$, and it could be realized by feedforward neural networks with "shortcut connections" (see Figure \ref{fig:ResNet_block}) which simply perform the identity mapping, then skip one or more layers and add their outputs to the outputs of the stacked layers.
-In \cite{2015arXiv151203385H}, the authors explained that "With the residual learning reformulation, if identity mappings are optimal, the solvers may simply drive the weights of the multiple nonlinear layers toward zero to approach identity mappings."
+Then the original mapping $H(x)$ becomes $F(x)+x$, and it could be realized by the networks with ``shortcut connections" (see Figure \ref{fig:ResNet_block}).
+The ``shortcut connections" simply perform the identity mapping, then skip one or more layers and add their outputs to the outputs of the stacked layers.
+In \cite{2015arXiv151203385H}, the authors explained that ``With the residual learning reformulation, if identity mappings are optimal, the solvers may simply drive the weights of the multiple nonlinear layers toward zero to approach identity mappings."